Co-op Sectors

 As part of a purchasing co-op, independent businesses thrive in a world of big box stores.
 They serve their local communities by offering quality products at the best prices, as well as expert advice.
 By joining forces in a purchasing co-op, organizations achieve lower prices, greater efficiencies and increased market power.

-The Benefits of Cooperative Purchasing
+The Benefits of Purchasing Cooperatives

 Build a More Inclusive Economy With NCBA CLUSA